cpmech/script-install-mumps/README.md

-# Script to install the MUMPS Sparse Solver
+# Script to install METIS and MUMPS

 The script `install-mumps.bash` builds both static and **dynamic** libraries for the MUMPS sparse solver.
 The script offers an option to use the Intel compilers.